 Another limitation of topic modeling that word embeddings avoids is the relative arbitrariness of topic assignments.
 While we relied on a series of well-known metrics to determine an optimal number of topics for our model, the design of an LDA topic model necessitates prior determination of certain hyperparameters that are imposed upon the text from outside, rather than inferred from the texts themselves.
+We used the “ldatuning” package in R by Nikita Murzintcev, which combines metrics designed to prioritize low topic entropy and high topic diversity.
 Ultimately, the metrics we prioritize will result in several candidate topic counts that will present similarly useful topic distributions.
 Rather than choosing an exceedingly large topic count that renders visual model analysis exceedingly difficult, we chose 75 topics, which struck a balance between metric optimization and readability.
 We help to correct for many of these limitations with our dynamic visualizations.
 However, we also supplement topic models with word level exploration.
 This includes visualizations of word frequency, views of words in context, and most importantly longitudinal word2vec models of the archive.
 Through exploration of these modes, researchers can explore language evolution, distinctions in language usage across documents and metadata, and contextualize patterns revealed in the topics learned from LDA Gibbs.